7 Best Nike Cross-training Shoes in 2023

 The Flex Control 4 did everything as a good minimal cross-training shoe should: it helped us accelerate and provided us with a stable base without putting on so much weight.
 Because of all these benefits, we declare the Nike Flex Control 4 as the best minimalist shoe among all the cross trainers that we have worn so far.

 The quick-footedness that this trainer afforded us was a result of the synergistic performance of two features: a low-to-the-ground profile and a firm midsole.
-Through our caliper measurements in the lab, we discovered that the midsole is only 19.0 mm and 15.6 mm thick at the heel and forefoot.
+Through our calliper measurements in the lab, we discovered that the midsole is only 19.0 mm and 15.6 mm thick at the heel and forefoot.
 This makes it far thinner than average, which has respective measurements of 24.6 mm and 18.3.
 Compared to that of the typical cross trainer that has a firmness score of only 27.0, the cushion is firmer at 32.0 as per our HA durometer.

 The weight is a sure highlight of this shoe.
 Weighing only 9.8 oz or 277g, this shoe is indeed lighter than the typical trainer that weighs 11.2 oz or 317g.

 The durability of the upper was a source of concern.
 After just a few rigorous sessions, it already showed considerable damage.
-Because of that, we don't recommend the Nike Flex Control 4 to gym goers who prioritize durability.
+Because of that, we don't recommend the Nike Flex Control 4 to gym goers who prioritise durability.

 Pros